signature-opensource/CK-StObj/CK.StObj.Model/AutomaticDI/README.md

 adherence to some specific aspects of the system...
 Is it enough to orchestrate the whole thing?

-- If it is a scoped service, it is up to a EndPointType to claim that it handles it: this is an opt-in, explicit, statement (by attribute certainly) since it will have to register a way to instantiate the scoped service from its own container.
+- If it is a scoped service, it is up to a EndPointType to claim that it handles it: this is an opt-in, explicit, statement (by attribute for instance) since it will have to register a way to instantiate the scoped service from its own container.
 - If it is a singleton, it must be the same instance if other endpoints also want/need to support it.
 This can be the one of the Global DI or must be shared between the EndpointTypes that want it and not appear in the Global DI.